Finding The Right PEO to help you with HR Solutions Houston.

 Professional Employer Organization (PEO) services constitute a multi-billion dollar industry.
-NAPEO, the industry’s professional organization, estimates that in 2012 alone gross revenue grew an astonishing 84 billion dollars.
-However, as with any large industry, participants can range rather widely in services provided, clientele, and yes, overall fit.
+NAPEO, the industry’s professional organization, estimates that in 2012 alone, gross revenue grew an astonishing 84 billion dollars.
+However, as with any large industry, participants can range rather widely in services provided, clientele, and, yes, overall fit.
 In other words, all PEOs are NOT the same.
-And for a business looking to partner with a PEO or procure Human Resources Outsourcing (HRO) services, finding the right firm and the right fit can be a daunting task.
+For a business looking to partner with a PEO or procure Human Resources Outsourcing (HRO) services, finding the right firm and the right fit can be a daunting task.

 PEOs versus HR Outsourcing versus ASOs versus Employee Leasing